Turkish Airlines Flight 1951: Investigation

-The Boeing 737NG type aircraft has two autopilot systems or flight control units (FCU), which can work independently of each other (single channel) or together (dual channel).
-These Systems are called CMD A and CMD B. CMD A is the left seat FCU (Captain), while CMD B is the right seat FCU (First Officer).
-The idea is that the PF (Pilot flying) will use his respective FCU either CMD A or CMD B depending on which pilot is flying, during normal operations, This is referered to as "single channel".
-However if the crew intended to fly an auto-land, which is when the airplane flies the approach and landing itself (During a CAT III ILS Approach), one would engage both FCUs, this way the approach can be flown to greater precision in bad visibility, allowing the pilots to lower the MDA (Minimum decision altitude) to 50ft. this is called a "dual channel".
+The Boeing 737NG has two autopilot systems or flight control units (FCU), which can work independently of each other (single channel) or together (dual channel).
+These systems are called CMD A and CMD B. CMD A is the left-seat FCU (Captain), while CMD B is the right-seat FCU (First Officer).
+During normal operations, the PF (Pilot Flying) uses their respective FCU.
+This is referred to as a "single channel".
+However, if the crew intended to fly an auto-land, which is when the airplane flies the approach and landing itself (during a CAT III ILS Approach), one would engage both FCUs; this way the approach can be flown to greater precision in bad visibility, allowing the pilots to lower the MDA (Minimum Decision Altitude) to 50 ft.
+This is called a "dual channel".
 Turkish Airlines' standard operating procedure at the time stated that all approaches should be flown "dual channel" when available, but the inexperienced (on the 737NG) first officer forgot to arm approach mode in the aircraft's mode control panel (MCP) before he engaged CMD A to make the approach "dual channel", meaning that the aircraft thought the pilots wanted to do a single-channel approach using CMD A (captain's autopilot) only.
 However unbeknownst to the pilots CMD A had a radio altimeter fail, which would be the main contributor to the accident.
-Later, the safety board's preliminary report indicated that the flight data recorder history of the captain's radio altimeter showed 8191 feet (the maximum possible recorded) until the aircraft descended through 1950, then suddenly showed negative 8 feet.
+Later, the safety board's preliminary report indicated that the flight data recorder history of the captain's radio altimeter showed 8191 feet (the maximum possible recorded) until the aircraft descended through 1950, then suddenly showed -8 feet.